 Targeting Tanks: Infantry without the Anti-Tank-Specialization may only incapacitate tanks.
 MGs cannot damage tanks at all.

 Targets that are attacked through hexes containing Smoke markers count as Obstructed.
 Units in Smoke gain

 +2 cover.
 Assaults into Smoke hexes have their dice halved for both sides.
 LOS traced through two Obstructed

 Doctrines are chosen at the beginning of the game.
 You get your corresponding doctrine card (see below), detailing the doctrine abilities coming with it.
 Every doctrine card is identified by its name and lists eight abilities you gain when choosing the doctrine.
 These eight abilities are locked at the beginning of a game and can’t be used unless the player has gained the total number of XP that is named with the ability (he doesn’t need to spend nor save them, just gain them total).
 You may use a counter of some kind to mark the progress you made in unlocking those abilities to keep score.
 Some abilities require the further use of XP, others are always active and require no further action from the player (they are called “passive”).
 Some abilities can only used by spending one of your Actions as a Special Action.

 Tank Commander Doctrine

 Pay 1XP at the start of any Action Turn.
 For the remainder of the turn, all your Driving vehicles gain +1 armor.
 Not cumulative.

 2 – Smoke canisters (1XP)

-After being fired upon, a Tank may to conceal itself.
+After being fired upon, a Tank may lay smoke to conceal itself.
 The player may spend 1XP and place a smoke marker in the hex.
 A player may also choose to do this during their own activation by spending 1MP and 1XP.

 4 – Command Tank (1XP)